kimjune01/kimjune01.github.io/_posts/2023/2023-06-13-todo-bot-vs-goal-bot.md

 ### The Todo-bot
 - Does what you tell it to do, compliant with any request
 - Takes a list and does them in order
+- You set its task in priority order
 - Tells you when it's doing somthing or when it's stuck
 - Maintain itself, when told to do so
 - Respects your authority at all times